SergeyMi37/cache-iris-app-tools/README.md

 ## Installation

 Find the latest release and import XML file into Caché or IRIS by one of the next ways:
+The namespace must be enabled for Intorparbilty (Ensemble) enabled!

-1. Just drag XML file over Studio window in any namespace for example APP;
+1. X -- Just drag XML file over Studio window in any Interopeability enabled namespace for example APP;
-2. Go to the Management Portal -> System Explorer -> Classes -> Import and select the XML file;
+2. X -- Go to the Management Portal -> System Explorer -> Classes -> Import and select the XML file;
-3. Execute `do $system.OBJ.Load("C:\path\cache-iris-apptools-master\src\xml\apptools.xml","ck")` in terminal.
+3. Execute `do $system.OBJ.LoadDir("C:\path\cache-iris-apptools\src\","ck",,1)` in terminal.
 4. During installation, mappig will be created in all namespace through namespace %All
 5. For Windowqs, if you have not installed utility 7z.exe, copy the files from the directory C:\path\cache-iris-apptools-master\src\csp to c:\InterSystems\IRIS\CSP\app\
    For linux CSP files should be installed automatically.